 EDGREN, August Hjalmar.
-Karlskoga 18.10.1840 — Djursholm 9.12.1903.
+Karlskoga 18.10.1840 — Djursholm, near Stockholm 9.12.1903.
 Swedish Indologist and Linguist, partly in the U.S.A.
 Professor in Lincoln.
 Son of Axel E., an estate owner from the middle of Sweden, and Mathilda Berger.
 School 1849-51 in Karlstad and 1854-57 in Stockholm, where he matriculated in 1858.
 In 1858-61 served in Swedish army, in 1861-63 participated in American civil war, then 1864-70 again in Swedish army.
 In the end of the 1860s he became interested in language studies and in 1870 started studies at Yale.
 Ph.D. there 1874, then taught French and studied further under Whitney.
 In 1878-79 deputy of Whitney.
 Back in Sweden he worked as a Docent of Sanskrit at Lund University in 1880-84.
 From 1884 Professor of Sanskrit and Modern Languages at Nebraska University in Lincoln.
-For a while, in 1891-93 Professor of Germanic Languages at the newly founded Gothenburg University in Sweden (taught Sanskrit, too), then returned to his chair in Lincoln.
-There he was also Professor of Roman Languages from 1893, and Professor of Sanskrit and Comparative Philology, until 1901.
+For a while, in 1891-93 Professor of Germanic Languages at the newly founded Göteborg Högskola (future Gothenburg University) in Sweden (taught Sanskrit, too), then returned to his chair in Lincoln.
+There he was also Professor of Romance Languages from 1893, and Professor of Sanskrit and Comparative Philology, until 1901.
 Last years again in Sweden, where he was the chairman of the Nobel Committee in 1901-03.
 Married 1880 Anna Marianne (Manne) Steendorff (1853–1940), one son and two daughters.

-Publications: translated in Swedish: Kâlidâsa: Schakuntala, eller den förlorade ringen.
-Stockholm 1875; Meghadûta.
+Publications: Translated in Swedish: Kâlidâsa: Schakuntalâ, eller den förlorade ringen.
+184 p.
+Stockholm 1875; Molnbudet: ett indiskt skaldestycke (Meghadûta).
+10+45 p.
 Malmö 1875; Mâlavikâ, ett indiskt skådespel.
-Malmö 1877; Nala.
+4+105 p.
+Malmö 1877; Nalasagan: en indisk dikt (Ur Mahâbhârata).
 163 p.
 Stockholm 1880.

-– “Statistical and discursive notes on Vrddhi-derivatives in Sanskrit”, LUÅ 17, 1880-81; “On the Propriety of retaining the Eighth Verb-Class in Sanskrit”, Lincoln Univ.
-Studies 1:1, 1888, 17ff.
+– “Statistical and discursive notes on Vrddhi-derivatives in Sanskrit”, Lund universitets årsskrift 17, 1880-81, 17 p.; “On the Propriety of retaining the Eighth Verb-Class in Sanskrit”, Lincoln Univ.
+Studies 1:1, 1888, 17-30.

 – Sanskritspråkets formlära.
+246 p.
 Lund 1883; English version A Compendious Sanskrit Grammar.
+12+178 p.
 L. 1885.

 – “Indiens sagor på vandring genom världen”, Nordisk Tidskrift 1884.